kyma-project/kyma/docs/03-tutorials/00-security/sec-02-mtls-selfsign-client-certicate.md

 title: Prepare self-signed client certificates
 ---

-This tutorial shows how to create self-sign Root CA and use it to sign Client Certificate
+This tutorial shows how to create a self-signed root certificate authority (CA) and use it to sign a client certificate.

 ## Prepare a Client Root CA